Environmental Protection Agency (EPA).

 D. Aggregate Risks and Determination of Safety

 6. Determination of safety.
-Based on these risk assessments, EPA concludes that there is a reasonable certainty that no harm will result to the general population, and to infants and children from aggregate exposure to indoxacarb residues.
+Based on these risk assessments, EPA concludes that there is a reasonable certainty that no harm will result to the general population, or to infants and children, from aggregate exposure to indoxacarb residues.

 V. Other Considerations

 For the enforcement of tolerances established on crops, two High Performance Liquid Chromatograph/Ultraviolet Detection (HPLC/UV) methods, DuPont protocols AMR 2712-93 and DuPont-11978, are available for use.
 The limits of quantitation (LOQs) for these methods range from 0.01 to 0.05 ppm for a variety of plant commodities.
 A third procedure, Gas Chromatograph/Mass-Selective Detection (GC/MSD), DuPont method AMR 3493-95 Supplement No. 4, is also available for the confirmation of residues in plants.

 The methods may be requested from: Chief, Analytical Chemistry Branch, Environmental Science Center, 701 Mapes Rd., Ft.
 Meade, MD 20755-5350; telephone number: (410) 305-2905; email address: firstname.lastname@example.org.